Browns' Hunt tells police he'd fail drug test during stop - WHIZ News

 In the incident report, the officer said small amounts of marijuana were located in three places in a backpack found on Hunt’s backseat.

-Hunt’s admission that he would fail a drug test if it had been administered could put him in more trouble with the NFL.
-Hunt was suspended eight games by the league last season for two physical altercations while he played for Kansas City.
+Hunt’s admission that he would fail a drug test could put him in more trouble with the league.
+Hunt was suspended eight games last season for two physical altercations while he played for Kansas City.
+He was captured on video shoving and kicking a woman during an argument in the hallway of a Cleveland hotel.

 A league spokesman did not immediately return a request for comment.